jefduncan729/ate/README.md

 In my initial attempt to create this tool I tried to integrate the Sun Jersey client jars into my Android environment.
 However, I ultimately found that Android's Java implementation did not provide the necessary support for Jersey.
-In the end, I chose Spring's Android framework for REST API support and I'm quite happy with it.
+In the end, I chose Spring's Android framework for REST API support and I'm quite happy with it (for example, it was a breeze to add custom
+SSL support).
 Although, I did roll my own Json marshalling because Spring's framework didn't like Jersey's JAXB annotations.

 ### Features ###